caffeine-and-pregnancy-photo

 Nutrition Management

-2. Spread carbohydrates over the day
+2. Spread carbohydrates throughout the day

-4. Choose higher fibre foods more often
+4. Choose higher-fibre foods more often

-7. Take multivitamin pill every day
+7. Take multivitamin every day

 Lifestyle Management